Most recent post

 4. Rest Your Eyes

-If eye strain is the cause, taking regular breaks from screens, reading, or other tasks that strain your eyes is essential.
-Use the 20-20-20 rule: Every 20 minutes, look at something 20 feet (ca. 6 m)away for 20 seconds to give your eyes a break.
+For eye strain, take regular breaks from screens, reading, or other visually demanding tasks.
+Follow the 20-20-20 rule: every 20 minutes, look at something 20 feet (6 m) away for 20 seconds.
+Adequate sleep is also essential to keep eyes refreshed.

 bloodshot eyes